theAlgorithmist/TSProgrammingTestProblems/README.md

 Now, counting sort requires bounding information.
 In the worst case, we can presume zero for a lower bound and compute the upper bound in O(n) time.
 If the upper bound is _k_, then the counting sort for the specified inputs is O(n+k).
 While this sort can be time efficient if _k_ is small compared to the number of input elements, it can be prohibitive in time and space if the upper bound is very large.

 In terms of 'how would you implement such a sort,' my answer is pretty simple.
 Use the same tried-and-true methodology employed by experienced programmers world-wide.
 Rip off the basics from Wikipedia and then wrap it with suitable testing for edge cases.
 I also made the bounding information optional.
 Not providing this information allows the counting sort to be called with only the input array (just like any other sort) at the expense of additional run time.

+### Folder: hierarchy

+Source: Email

+Problem:  You are given an _Array_ of _Objects_.
+Each _Object_ may have a property whose name you are also given, i.e. 'title' or 'id'.
+Each _Object_ may have a 'children' property which is itself an _Array_ of _Objects_.
+Each of those _Objects_ may have further children and/or the desired property you are searching for.
+Write a function that returns all the property values in an _Array_ of _strings_.

+Solution:  Hmmm ... this seems to have recursion written all over it :)  Recursion is slow, but sometimes it is the most elegant means to code desired functionality.
+It can also be easier for another developer to deconstruct at a later date.

+My general experience with data structures such as the one described is they are at worst a few levels deep, so a recursive solution is likely okay in terms of run time.

 ### Contributions